gvwilson/tidyblocks/CONTRIBUTING.md

     These check that our blocks generate the expected code, and that the code does the right things.

+1. Serve the repository over HTTP.
+    For development,
+    you can do it by running `python -m http.server`.
+    Open <http://localhost:8000/> in your web browser
+    to access TidyBlocks.

 ## The Interface

 -   `index.html` is the interface for TidyBlocks.
 It contains